Journalist and author of Futureface

 Growing up as the only child of a white American father and a Burmese immigrant mother, Alex Wagner felt untethered and unsure of where she fit in the “American story.”
 As an adult, she became determined to apply her skills as a journalist to the mystery of her own complicated bloodlines.
 In this talk, Wagner shares what she discovered as she traveled the globe tracking down her family’s past, and the important truths that state-of-the-art research and ancient records alike revealed.
-Audiences will leave with compelling new ideas on what it means to be an American, and the ways that concepts of race, immigration, and politics have shaped our collective identity.Categories: Asian/Pacific American Heritage Month Speakers, College + University Speakers, Current + Social Issues Speakers, Diversity + Inclusion Speakers, First-Year Experience Speakers, Journalist Speakers, Moderators, Politics Speakers, The Immigrant Experience Speakers, Women's Interest Speakers
+Audiences will leave with compelling new ideas on what it means to be an American, and the ways that concepts of race, immigration, and politics have shaped our collective identity.Categories: Journalist Speakers, Asian American and Native Hawaiian/Pacific Islander Month Speakers, College + University Speakers, Current + Social Issues Speakers, Diversity + Inclusion Speakers, First-Year Experience Speakers, Moderators, Politics Speakers, The Immigrant Experience Speakers, Women's Interest Speakers

 Praise for Alex Wagner